dunamismax/Python-Hypermedia/README.md

    ```

 The script will present an interactive menu where you can:
-- **Set up all apps at once**: Choose **"ALL APPS"** to automatically create virtual environments and install all Python/Node.js dependencies for every app in the `apps/` directory.
+- **Set up all projects at once**: Choose **"ALL PROJECTS"** to automatically create virtual environments and install all Python/Node.js dependencies for every project in the `apps/` and `scripts/` directories.
-- **Run a specific app**: Select any app from the list to automatically install its dependencies and launch its development servers.
+- **Run a specific app or script**: Select any project from the list to automatically install its dependencies.
+If you select an app, it will also launch its development servers.

 ---